laurenzanini/CS1XA3/Project01/README.md

 - This feature can be executed by using the input **"merge"**, and running the respective code shown in the **"USAGE OF THE SCRRIPT"** section above.

 **References:**
-Some references I used when writing this porrtion of the code include...
+Some references I used when writing this portion of the code include...
 - [W3docs-GitLog](https://www.w3docs.com/learn-git/git-log.html)
 - [mac1xa3.ca_lab05_slide3-1](https://mac1xa3.ca/Slides/Week05/1XA3_Lab_Week05.html)